 A relaxed, open-terrace festooned with greenery and some of the most highly-rated vegetarian food in town make this a go-to spot for many.
 Ivy 2 has possibly the biggest vegetarian menu in town, and whether you're a vegetarian or meat-lover, their cheesey mash will have you swooning.
 Their non-vegetarian menu is impressive too, with all the classics and then some good home cooking that will...
 Read our full review of Ivy 2.

-They say you should breakfast like a king, and they also say you should start the day as you mean to carry on.
-So a right royal brekkie is clearly the only way to go or people will think you’re depressed.
-More to the point, temple hopping around Angkor and its surrounds is hard work, and a good breakfast will give you all the calories you need for clambering up Bayon and down Baphuon....
+They say you should breakfast like a king, and they also say you should start the day as you mean to carry...
 Read our full review of Breakfasts.

 For many people searing Asian temperatures are something of an appetite killer (would that I were one of them).
 Even after a day of meandering around temples or browsing markets, come dinnertime the ravening hunger that one might look forward to satisfying on a cold winter’s day just isn’t there, and the idea of sitting down to a full meal can be somewhat off-putting.
 Praise be, in that case,...
 Read our full review of Tapas .

-Being born French is nature’s way of fondly ruffling your hair and gently patting you on the bum before letting you off to play in the world safe in the knowledge that you’re one of the favoured.
-Because while it’s possible that the French may indeed have the most terrifying children’s books in the world, the children of Marianne’s nation grow up in a magnificently beautiful country,...
+Being born French is nature’s way of fondly ruffling your hair and gently patting you on the bum before letting you off to play in the world safe in the knowledge that you’re one of the favoured....
 Read our full review of French restaurants.

-In a town that owes its place on the tourist map to some of the most spectacular spiritual monuments in history, it’s only fitting that you can still find a quiet retreat to feed your own 21st century spiritual needs — and re-fuel with some quality vegetarian food at the same time — just a five-minute walk from the centre of Siem...
+In a town that owes its place on the tourist map to some of the most spectacular spiritual monuments in history, it’s only fitting that you can still find a quiet retreat to feed your own 21st century spiritual needs.
+And at Peace Cafe, you can also re-fuel with some quality vegetarian food at the same time, in one of the greenest, coolest parts of...
 Read our full review of Peace Cafe.

 Originally a creperie which also served some really excellent pizzas, the owner recently expanded the premises and the menu to accommodate those who were looking for some local dishes too.
 The crepes are excellent, and served with delicious pickles that beautifully off-set the flavours.
 Rich savoury dishes, such as the Savoyarde crepe stuffed with bacon, onion, potatoes and reblochon cheese or...
 Read our full review of Le Triskell d'Angkor.